Open 7 Days - 59 Torquay Road, Hervey Bay QLD 4655

 Snapper can be caught day or night, but are widely targeted around dawn and dusk.
 In offshore waters, large numbers can aggregate around rocky reefs awash with baitfish and the competition for food is intense.
 Similar scenarios unfold at places here in the bay too, though largely later in the season.
 Evening sessions wafting softies through the water column can also be highly productive, and some folks even hand one rod over to Rodney (the rod holder) to present more than one offering at a time.

 Bycatch whilst snapper fishing can be expansive.
-Grunter are one very welcome form of bycatch that pull as hard as a snapper and taste every bit as good too.
-The list of bycatches you might encounter on the wide reefs is too long to list, whilst in the bay it could be sweeties, cod, trout, nannygai, tuna, mackerel or trevally, just to name a few.
+Grunter and nannygai are two very welcome forms of bycatch found inshore that pull as hard as a snapper and taste every bit as good too (if not better say some).
+The list of bycatches you might encounter on the wide reefs offshore is too long to fully detail here, whilst in the bay it could be sweeties, cod, coral trout, jewfish, tuna, mackerel or trevally, just to name a few.
 Presentations higher in the water column will avoid some of the reef dwellers and attract more pelagics, whilst grubbing the bottom might reverse that scenario.

 The element of surprise when snapper fishing could be considered a bonus.
 Many folks have been targeting snapper and scored night-time reef jacks by sheer accident; others have connected to enormous cobia and endured the lengthy battle that ensues.
-You might even catch a large flathead, a spango or blackall, or maybe a trophy jewfish.
-All this bycatch should only reinforce the fact that snapper-fishing tactics should be replicated in the pursuit of many other species.
+You might even catch a large flathead, a spangled emperor or blackall, or maybe a trophy jewfish.
+All this bycatch serves to reinforce the fact that snapper-fishing tactics should be replicated in the pursuit of many other species.

 Alternative Lures for Catching Snapper